-While enrolled in a regular bachelor's degree program whose sole entrance requirement is Nova Scotia grade 12 or its equivalent, completion of the following by the end of the Spring Session of the year of expected entry to the Faculty of Dentistry is required: a minimum of 10 full-year academic courses (usually during two years of full-time attendance), including university classes of a full academic year's duration in: Introductory Biology (with lab), Introductory Chemistry (with lab), Introductory Physics (with lab), and Organic Chemistry (with lab), or a one-term Bio-organic Chemistry course approved by the Admissions Committee.
-Other classes required are: Introductory Microbiology, Introductory Biochemistry, and Vertebrate Physiology as well as three full year academic courses (or six one term academic courses) chosen from the humanities and/or social sciences, one full year of which must involve a significant written component.
+While enrolled in a regular bachelor's degree program whose sole entrance requirement is Nova Scotia grade 12 or its equivalent, completion of the following by the end of the Spring Session of the year of expected entry to the Faculty of Dentistry is required: a minimum of 10 full-year academic courses\ including the following university courses: Introductory Biology (at least 6 credit hours with lab); Introductory Chemistry (at least 6 credit hours with lab); Introductory Physics (at least 6 credit hours with lab); Organic Chemistry (at least 6 credit hours with lab); Vertebrate Physiology; Introductory Microbiology; Introductory Biochemistry; Writing course (at least 6 credit hours); Humanities and/or Social Science (at least 12 credit hours).
+A bio-organic chemistry course approved by the Admissions Committee may be substituted for 6 credit hours of Organic Chemistry.
+A listing of some approved courses to fulfill admission requirements can be found on the Faculty of Dentistry website: www.dentistry.dal.ca.
 Courses must have been completed within a reasonable time period prior to admission.
 Credit will be given for correspondence or distance education courses that are offered by a university as credit courses.
 Such courses must have their content, sequence, format and testing well defined.

-a combination of two one-term academic courses in the same discipline is considered equivalent to one full-year academic course.
+\a combination of two one-term academic courses in the same discipline is considered equivalent to one full-year academic course.